jonathanw82/the-honey-pot/README.md

 * Administarion pannel so superusers can add edit delete products.
 * Profile page where user can see there order history.
-* All pages have the same navigation bar with logo to the left that onclick takes you home from any page, to the right 3 call to action buttons home,blog and if not logged in a login button, if logged in the users name as a droop down with accesss to profile and logout.
-If super user there is also an admin button.
-To the right of the dropdown there is the shopping basket thats icon changes depending if any items are placed in the shopping cart.
+* All pages have the same navigation bar with logo to the left that onclick takes you home from any page, to the right 3 call to action buttons home,blog and if not logged in a login button, if logged in the users name as a dropdown with accesss to profile and logout.
+If superuser there is also an admin button.
+To the right of the dropdown there is the shopping basket that's icon changes depending if any items are placed in the shopping cart.
 There is also a footer with slogan, copyright and social media icons.

 #### Home